LiliaFramework/Lilia/docs/docs/libraries/lia.darkrp.md

 **Description:**

-Checks whether the specified position is free from players, NPCs,
+Checks whether the position is free from world geometry, players, NPCs and props.
+A 35 unit sphere around the position is checked to ensure spawn areas are unobstructed.

-and props.

 **Parameters:**

 * position (Vector) – World position to test.

-* entitiesToIgnore (table) – Entities ignored during the check.
+* entitiesToIgnore (table, optional) – Entities ignored during the check.

 **Realm:**